alexellis/civo-gitops-cli-blogpost/README.md

 All of the above is also available through the [developer API](https://www.civo.com/api) with code examples.
 The CLI brings a user-friendly experience to the API and means you can authenticate and create a new VM with ease.

 This tool sounds ideal for use in a GitOps pipeline which we will explore in the tutorial.

+#### Our use of GitOps principles

+In the interests of keeping things simple we will demonstrate some of the spirit of GitOps, whilst following Alexis' original definition of "Operations by Pull Request".

+* We will automate Civo infrastructure.
+GitOps normally doesn't care about infrastructure.
+* Our remediation logic will be written in bash and run within our pipeline.
+GitOps prefers to run a separate daemon, but this does require additional infrastructure.
+* Given that we have a static site, there is no "CI" phase, so we follow the GitOps principle here.
+* We will deploy a static website and use `systemd` and Nginx to host it.
+GitOps normally only orchestrates Kubernetes.

+By the end of the tutorial, you'll see something like the screen below, where committing a new HTML file into git causes a fresh deployment of a site.

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Look, ma!
+No Kubernetes!<br><br>Working on a new blog post / tutorial for a client, showing <a href="https://twitter.com/hashtag/GitOps?src=hash&amp;ref_src=twsrc%5Etfw">#GitOps</a> in action for a static site deployment on a VM with Nginx.
+The controller is even written in bash.<br><br>Follow me, and keep your eyes peeled for the write-up<a href="https://t.co/sLzOQF57um">https://t.co/sLzOQF57um</a> <a href="https://t.co/e1Q1wVUQzo">pic.twitter.com/e1Q1wVUQzo</a></p>&mdash; Alex Ellis (@alexellisuk) <a href="https://twitter.com/alexellisuk/status/1149028782336106498?ref_src=twsrc%5Etfw">July 10, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### A quick look at the CLI